 - End Users

-SDLC abbreviated as Software Development Life Cycle can be defined as the stages of producing software having the maximum quality and least or minimum cost.
+SDLC abbreviated as the Software Development Life Cycle can be defined as the stages of producing software having the maximum quality and least or minimum cost.
 It comprises of a detailed plan as to how development, altering, maintenance along with replacement of software or product take place.

 SDLC contains some discrete phases which include planning, designing, construction, test, and deployment of the project.
 Some of the most famous SDLC models are: